The Best SUVs of 2022 That Nobody Bought, According to Consumer Reports

 What are some sedans that buyers overlooked?

-The 2022 Toyota Avalon won’t be coming back next year.
-However, it was the top large car in all of Consumer Reports rankings.
-The Avalon scores high in every category, from the road test to the owner satisfaction score.
-It comes with Toyota’s legendary reliability and an insane 42 mpg combined from the hybrid option.
+The Toyota Avalon won’t be coming back next year.
+However, it was one of the top large cars in J.D.
+Power’s rankings.
+The Avalon scores high in the quality and reliability segment, as well as resale and driving experience.
+It comes with Toyota’s legendary reliability and an insane 42 mpg combined with the hybrid option.
+Toyota only sold about 18,280 units in 2021, a far cry from 2013’s numbers.

 Price Range: $36,825 – $44,150